 Taking time out to give your brain a rest from the pressures of work, or the unabating news on the coronavirus pandemic, is really important.
 It is one of the positive ways to improve your mental health to help focus, sleep and general wellbeing.
 Mindfulness is one of the practical tools you can use to achieve the state of rest and relaxation your brain needs.

-Eating well is essential and helps maintain both physical and mental wellbeing.
+Keeping fit and staying healthy helps maintain both physical and mental wellbeing.
 Particularly during a time of increased stress and anxiety, we need to try to eat foods that will keep our immune system functioning well and our mood positive.

-The links below contain a variety of information on eating well during the coronavirus, as well as general good practice and recipe ideas.
+The links below contain a variety of information on keeping fit and eating well during the coronavirus, as well as general good practice and recipe ideas.

 There are lots of ways that you can help others who may be isolated in your community.
 Check message boards, social media groups and local news sources to see if you could volunteer to support someone who is feeling vulnerable.
 However, ensure you follow the UK Government's guidelines to keep yourself and others safe.